maxutility2011/sample_app_using_shaka_packager/README.md

 # sample_app_using_shaka_packager
-An example of how to use Shaka packager as a library to repackage and encrypting ABR streams
+Shaka packager is a a very powerful tool for transmuxing and drm-encrypting video streams.
+This repository shows how to integrate Shaka packager as the underlying media library in your own application, and use it to transmux and encrypt streams.